 Rebecca De Wald

-Rebecca is a word juggler/translator and part-time academic during the week and an urban crofter at weekends.
+Rebecca is a word juggler/translator and part-time academic.
 German by birth, she enjoys the community spirit and enthusiasm her elective home has to offer.
 Her interests include gardening, sustainable energies, foreign literature and dressmaking.

 Simon specialises in energy efficiency and carbon management at Ricardo Energy & Environment.
 He is passionate about supporting communities, households and businesses to reduce their impact on the environment, and is a keen gardener and beekeeper.